Black Scholars Matter (BSM)

 The window to submit your application for Black Scholars Matter (BSM) opens in October 2022 and closes on February 15, 2023.

-*Note: To be considered for the program students also must apply to CSUN by January 31, 2023.
+*Note: To be considered for the program students must also apply to CSUN by January 31, 2023.
 And, to become a recognized BSM scholar you must gain acceptance to CSUN.

 What are the benefits of joining BSM?

-- A transformative four-year college experience with paid tuition and fees.
+- A transformative four-year college experience.